tropotek/tkwiki/readme.md

 ```
 4. You will be asked a number of questions to setup the environment settings.
 5. Edit the `/src/App/config/config.php` file to your required settings.
-6. You may have to change the permissions of the `/data/` folder so PHP can read and write to it.
+6. Check the permissions of the site `/data/` folder so PHP can read and write to it.
 7. To enable debug mode and logging edit the `/src/config/config.php` file to suit your server.
-8. Browse to the location that was shown at the end of install to see if it all worked.
+8. Browse to the URI that was shown at the end of install process to see if it all worked.
-9. To login with the default admin account, you will need to create a password.
+9. To log in with the default admin account, you will need to create a password.
-To create the admin account password execute the `password` console command:
+To create the admin account password execute the `password [pwd]` command using the sites CLI tool:
 ```bash
 $ ./bin/cmd pwd admin
 ```